Date of Award:

 Some interesting observations and experiments dealing with colored iron complexes and their characteristics are included.
 An unusual basic component tentatively identified as cadaverine is also discussed briefly.

 Smith, Alan Kay, "The Isolation and Characterization of a Novel Iron Protein from Desulfovibrio gigas" (1982).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7218.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .